complexphoton/MESTI.jl/mumps/macOS/README.md

 julia --project -e 'using MPIPreferences; MPIPreferences.use_system_binary()'
 ```

-This should automatically find the open MPI installed above.
+This should automatically find the OpenMPI installed above.